bbatsov/emacsredux/_posts/2013-04-08-kill-line-backward.markdown

 ---
 layout: post
-title: "Kill line backward"
+title: "Kill Line Backward"
 date: 2013-04-08 18:33
 comments: true
 tags:
 - Editing
 ---

-Emacs does not have a command `backward-kill-line`(which would kill the text from the point to the beginning of the line), but it doesn't really need one anyways.
+Emacs does not have a command `backward-kill-line` (which would kill the text from the point to the beginning of the line), but it doesn't really need one anyways.
 Why so?
 Simple enough - invoking `kill-line` with a prefix argument `0` does exactly the same thing!